7 Social Media Strategies for Strangling the Shoulder Satan

 At least with verbal sarcasm, you have the benefit of voice inflection.

-Social media sarcasm silences the sound of a smirking smile.
+Social media sarcasm masks a shared smile.

 #4 – Remember when you were new to social media.

 I remember when I wrote what I thought was the most creative, innovative post – only to find it wasn’t new.
+Are new ideas ever really new?

-• It doesn’t mean it’s not new to someone else
+• It doesn’t mean it’s not new to someone else.

 # 5 – Picture yourself as the target.